-At the Center for Distributed Learning, one of our goals is to investigate avenues that create more effective online teaching and learning environments at UCF.
-To that end, the Pegasus Innovation Lab (iLab) is assisting faculty and staff in exploring the online discussion tool, Yellowdig, through a summer and fall pilot.
+At the Center for Distributed Learning (CDL), one of our goals is to investigate avenues that create more effective online teaching and learning environments at UCF.
+To that end, CDL has been assisting faculty and staff in exploring the online discussion tool, Yellowdig, through a series of pilots from Spring 2022 – Fall 2023.

 - Facilitator & TA Certification Course: These are free asynchronous modules that serve as a concise guide to facilitating and managing ongoing Yellowdig Communities as an Instructor, Teaching Assistant, or member of an instructional team.

 - Yellowdig Training Modules: These are all of the modules that are currently available including STEM, Data Analysis & Efficacy, Co-curricular Community Building, Corporate Community-Building, and Organization Administration.

 - Semester Start Checklist: This checklist may be helpful in getting you prepared for using Yellowdig in your course.

 - Adding Yellowdig to Your Course: Yellowdig will be available in Webcourses.
 If you don’t see it in the course menu, you will need to make it available.
 (This also serves as a second way for you and your students to easily access the community.)
 You will also need to add Yellowdig as an assignment in your course to create the community and connect it to the Webcourses gradebook

 - Creating and/or Copying a Yellowdig Community: These guides will help if you’d like to learn more about creating a Yellowdig community or copying your community from one course to another.